siddhartha-gadgil/topology-2021/content/details.md

 ##### Assignment submissions

 Assignments will be posted on this web site and linked in Microsoft Teams.
 They have to be submitted through Microsoft Teams.
+The easiest way to do this is to write on paper, photograph or scan this and submit `pdf` or image files.
+It is recommended that you use an app like `Adobe scan` or `Microsoft Lens` to generate a single pdf file for each assignment (instead of a collection of images).

+If you wish you can instead use `LaTeX` and submit `pdf` files.

 #### Examinations and Grades